mesosphere/marathon/docs/docs/setup.md

 ## Task Timeout using Docker Containerizer

-The default executor timeout on mesos slaves or Marathon's `task_launch_timeout` are too low for Docker containerizers (docker pull can take some time...).
+The default executor timeout on Mesos agents or Marathon's `task_launch_timeout` are too low for Docker containerizers (docker pull can take some time...).
 Refer to the docs on [Docker Containers]({{ site.baseurl }}/docs/native-docker.html)